 Now, I actually asked our Community about what makes them feel proud as Tarot readers.
 Some of the themes that came through were things like helping others.
 There were so many responses about helping others!
 About giving spiritual guidance to others.
 Helping others to create purpose and alignment in their life.
 Being accurate and giving accurate readings, and giving insights that were surprising but helpful to others, offering hope.

 There are a couple of comments that I want to share with you because I really do want to celebrate what makes you proud to be a reader.

-“I recognised the need I had and the pull I felt to allow, embrace, and become a metaphysical practitioner, even though I was sure to be ridiculed by family and outsiders who don’t understand the beauty of the cards and the connection to the other side.”
+“I recognized the need I had and the pull I felt to allow, embrace, and become a metaphysical practitioner, even though I was sure to be ridiculed by family and outsiders who don’t understand the beauty of the cards and the connection to the other side.”

 Being proud is that courage to step out, even if you are worried that you are going to be judged.
 Oftentimes, that worry is just inside of your head!
 Many people may be very supportive of what you do.

 “Finding and accepting myself during my journey to understand my intuition, the Tarot helped me find me.”

 I love that!
 That’s so much of what I experienced when I was younger with the Tarot cards.
 It helps you find you.
 I remember one of our students, Darcy, said in our classes: